pclucas14/execution-tracing/README.md

 ### Basic Usage

-There are two ways to run the tracer:
+There are three ways to run the tracer:

 #### Using the Python module
 ```bash